Maine is the way life should be. Get here as soon as you can.

 Veterans, Relatives, Others..We Had Respect For Others Growing Up in Maine.

 looks meant no without a word being said.
 I accepted and knew they had the best intentions in guiding me, raising me, teaching me.
-I had limits, rules and earn privledges, freedom I appreciated and did not abuse.
+I had limits, rules and earn privileges, freedom I appreciated and did not abuse.
 I was treated like a person, not made to feel guilty, and was not raising my parents or other brothers.
-My parents had the controls, and I felt secure in their guidance and slow release of the strings of childhood.
-They prepared me for when I was on my own, raising a family, and living a full life after they both had left the earth.
-We talked about life.
-We talked about death.
-Death was a part of life, not morbid, and a reason to live each day fully.
+Authority and routines were not fought tooth and nail.

-Counting our blessings, being grateful, chosing to be happy, content, at peace I saw first hand from my parents.
-It rubbbed off, and my kids will share the traditions with their kids, my grandchildren.
+Counting our blessings, being grateful, choosing to be happy, content, at peace I saw first hand from my parents.

+We are insulated from so much that a person does not need to experience that a concrete jungle provides for an expensive existence and we know it.
 Are you thinking you want to live in rural Maine and have a simple life, without drama and loaded with lots of four season, unspoiled beauty?
 That’s what this blog is all about.

 Maine REALTOR Andrew Mooers